roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4200/quick-start-guide.md

 ::: tip 📝 NOTE
 In order to have an optimal antenna matching for the Low and High LoRa® bands there are two types of modules with different hardware.
-The L type module only works for the 433MHz and 470MHz LoRa bands.
+The L type module only works for the 433MHz and 470MHz LoRa® bands.
 The H type module is for the 868MHz to 923MHz (the rest of the spectrum).
 Note that the hardware is specific for your selected band and can't be changed.
 :::
 <rk-btn
   src="https://store.rakwireless.com/products/rak4200-evaluation-board"